morenolab/morenolab-webpage/team.md

       <h2>Javier Blanco</h2>
     </div>
     <div class="member-bio">
-    I received my BSc in Genomic Sciences from UNAM and my MSc in Integrative Biology from LANGEBIO, where I worked with Prof. Andrés Moreno Estrada on population genetics of admixed human populations across the Americas and the Pacific.
-I completed my PhD in Biology at Stanford University in 2026, advised by Marcus Feldman and Alexander Ioannidis, as a Stanford Interdisciplinary Graduate Fellow.
-My research uses ancestry deconvolution and machine learning approaches to reconstruct human migration history, with a focus on the settlement of the Pacific.
-My current work studies founding demographics and natural selection in Hawaiʻi and gene-culture coevolution across Austronesia, integrating genetic, linguistic, and cultural datasets.
+    I hold a BSc in Genomic Sciences from UNAM, an MSc in Integrative Biology from LANGEBIO, and a PhD in Biology from Stanford University (2026).
+As a Stanford Interdisciplinary Graduate Fellow advised by Marcus Feldman and Alexander Ioannidis, my research applies machine learning and ancestry deconvolution to reconstruct human migration.
+By integrating genetic, linguistic, and cultural data, my current work focuses on gene-culture coevolution and founding demographics across the Pacific and Hawaiʻi.
     <br><br>
       <a href="javier.blanco.93@gmail.com">Email</a>
     </div>